GreatApe/marshall-app-code-test/README.md

 ```
 This approach has advantages and drawbacks.
 It is more flexible in some ways, more limited in others.

+#### Error handling

+Most errors are not handled at all, I just silently ignore it e.g. an API returns an error.
+The only exception is that I have added some assertions in places where we want to catch the situation where the developer makes a change that violates the assumptions, like selects a coin that is not available for selection.

 ### Screenshots

 <img src="CoinList.png" width="200"><img src="CoinDetails.png" width="200"><img src="AddingCoins.png" width="200"><img src="ContextMenu.png" width="200">